There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 PROS

-Being a thermal press printing technique it has some obvious advantages:
+Being a thermal press printing technique, it has some obvious advantages:

 CONS

-Size limitations: with large drawings, this type of printing can add weight to the clothes, which is not always good
+Size limitations: With large drawings, this type of printing can add weight to the clothes, which is not always good

 Read More: